 The expedition to Hang Son Doong

-Stretching more than five kilometers long and reaching heights of 200 meters, the main cavern of Hang Son Doong is large enough to house an entire New York City block.
+Stretching more than five kilometers (three miles) long and reaching heights of 200 meters (650 feet), the main cavern of Hang Son Doong is large enough to house an entire New York City block.

 Collapsed ceilings have created openings known as dolines, allowing foliage to grow inside the cave.
 Microscopic organisms thrive in the darkness.